care-share/deploy/README.md

-# VHA Rural Health Docker Environment
+# VHA ORH Care-Share Pilot -- Docker Environment

-This document details how to deploy the necessary services to run the VHA Rural Health app.
+This document details how to deploy the necessary services to run the VHA ORH Care-Share pilot system.

 ## Prerequisites for Debian/Ubuntu